Revisiting Process versus Product Metrics: a Large Scale Analysis: Methods

-\begin{enumerate} \item We collected the process data for each file in each commit by extracting the commit history of the project, then analyzing each commit for our metrics.
-We used a modified version of Commit\_Guru~\cite{rosen2015commit} code for this purpose.
-While going through each commit, we create objects for each new file we encounter and keep track of details (i.e. developer who worked on the file, LOCs added, modified and deleted by each developer, etc.) that we need to calculate.
-We also keep track of files modified together to calculate co-commit based metrics. \item Secondly we use Commit\_Guru~\cite{rosen2015commit} code to identify commits which have bugs in them.
-This process involves identifying commits which were used to fix some bugs using a keyword based search.
-Using these commits the process uses SZZ algorithm~\cite{williams2008szz} to find commits which were responsible for introducing those changes and marking them as buggy commits\footnote{From this point on-wards we will denote the commit which has bugs in them as a ``buggy commit''}. \item Thirdly, we used Github release API to collect the release information for each of the projects.
-We use the release number, release date information supplied from the API to group commits into releases and thus dividing each project the into multiple releases for each of the metrics. \item Finally we used the Understand from Scitools\footnote{http://www.scitools.com/} to mine the product metrics.
-Understand has a command line interface to analyze project codes and generate metrics from that.
-We use the data collected from first 2 steps to generate a list of commits and their corresponding files along with class labels for defective and non-defective files.
-Next we download the project codes from Github, then used the {\tt git commit} information to move the git head to the corresponding commit to match the code for that commit.
-Understand uses this snapshot of the code to analyze the metrics for each file and stores the data in a temporary storage.
-We do this for each commit from the last step.
-To ensure for every analyzed commit we only consider the files which were changed, we only keep files which was either changed as part of that commit or was changed in a defective child commit.
+\begin{enumerate} \item We collected 21 process metrics (following the definition either from commit\_guru or from the definitions shared by Rahman et al.) for each file in each commit by extracting the commit history of the project, then analyzing each commit for our metrics.
+We used a modified version of Commit\_Guru~\cite{rosen2015commit} code for this purpose, where instead of aggregating file-specific metric values for a commit, we store metric values for each file.
+We create objects for each new file we encounter and keep track of details (i.e., developer who worked on the file, LOCs added, modified, deleted by each developer, etc.) that we need to calculate.
+We also keep track of files modified together to calculate co-commit-based metrics.
+After collecting the 21 metrics as mentioned in Table~\ref{tbl:stats} for each project, it is stored as a pickle file to be used for prediction. \item Secondly, we use Commit\_Guru~\cite{rosen2015commit} code to identify buginducing and bugfixing commits.
+This process involves identifying bugfixing commits using a keyword\footnote{The keywords used are - \textit{bug, fix, error, issue, crash, problem, fail, defect and patch}.
+These keywords are taken used by Rosen et al. in their commit\_guru~\cite{rosen2015commit} paper.} based search.
+Using these commits, the process uses the commit\_guru's SZZ algorithm~\cite{williams2008szz, rosen2015commit} to find commits that were responsible for introducing those changes and marking them as buginducing \footnote{From this point onwards, we will denote the commit which has bugs in them as a ``buginducing ''}.
+This process is performed on all commits throughout the life cycle of the project.
+Note here for a buginducing, each file that is labeled as a buggy file (buginducing ) will have another instance of the same file, which is non-buggy (bugfixing).
+If a file has been fixed multiple times throughout the project history, it will have multiple instances in the dataset. \item Thirdly, we used Github tag API to collect the release information for each of the projects.
+We use the release number, release date information supplied from the API to group commits into releases and thus dividing each project into multiple releases for each of the metrics.
+Note here we refer to a release number as the tags provided by the contributors of the repository, not by Github.
+Thus we apply regular expressions to match the release number to either ``X.X.X.X'' or ``X.X.X'' format.
+Here for a tag to be considered as a release, it needs to be different in the section before the third dot. \item Finally, we used the Understand from Scitools\footnote{http://www.scitools.com/} to extract the 45 product metrics used in this study.
+Understand has a command-line interface to analyze project codes and generate metrics from that.
+We use the data collected from the first 2 steps to generate a list of commits and their corresponding files, along with class labels for defective and non-defective files.
+Next, we download the project codes from Github, then used the {\tt git commit} information to move the git head to the corresponding commit to match the code for that commit.
+Understand uses this snapshot of the code to analyze the metrics for each file and store the data in temporary storage.
+We do this for all commits throughout the project history.
+To ensure for every analyzed commit, we only consider the files which were changed, and we only keep files which was changed as part of that commit.
 Here we also added the class labels to the metrics.
-In order to only mark files which were defective, we use commit Ids along with file names to add labels. \end{enumerate} The data collected in this way is summarized in Table~\ref{tbl:stats}.
+To only mark files that were defective, we use commit Ids along with file names to add labels.
+After the last step is done, the 45 product metrics collected for each project are stored in a separate file to answer the research questions for this study. \end{enumerate} Note that steps one and two required 2 days (on a single 16 cores machine), while step four required 7 days (on 5 machines with 16 cores) of computation, respectively.
+The data collected in this way are summarized in Table~\ref{tbl:stats}.